-You started seeing reminders for it on January 2, and you've been trying to ignore them ever since: Valentine's Day is coming.
-Since you're single, you're dreading having to be on the outside looking in at all of the romantic gestures that the holiday demands.
-What you don't know, though, is that singles have some advantages on V-Day.
-Here are five reasons it pays to be single on February 14:
+You started seeing reminders for it on January 2nd, and you've been trying to ignore them ever since: Valentine's Day is coming.
+Since you're single, you're dreading having to be on the outside looking in at all of the romantic gestures the holiday demands.

+But what you don't know is that singles have some advantages on this day.
+Here are five reasons it pays to be single on February 14.

-When you're part of an "us" on Valentine's Day, you are expected to make a bold, romantic declaration of your feelings.
-Where there are expectations, there is the risk of reality falling short.
+When you're part of an "us" on Valentine's Day, you're expected to make a bold, romantic declaration of your feelings.
+Where there are expectations, there's the risk of reality falling short.
 What if you buy the wrong color flowers?
-What if he hates the meal you cooked or she doesn't like the stuffed animal you picked out (note to men: please don't buy grown women stuff animals)?
-A day that's supposed to be a day of dreamy quality time turns into something that's nightmarishly stressful.
+What if he hates the meal you cooked, or she doesn't like the jewelry you picked out?
+A day that's supposed to be about dreamy quality time turns into something that's nightmarishly stressful.

 All of those expected gestures cost money.
-If you're on your own for Cupid's Big Day, you can bank on saving some serious cash.
+If you're on your own, you can bank on saving some serious cash.
 True, singletons might shell out dough for some movies or a few cocktails, but that's still far less expensive than, say, a necklace or a fancy dinner.
-Date On A Dime Without Looking Like A Cheap Skate

-The truth is that some people just aren't that jazzed about candy hearts with sayings on them or pink-and-red decorations (if done wrong, those colors can totally clash).
-Yet, if you have a significant other, you have no choice but to paste on a smile, turn the sweet nothings up a notch, and act like you totally think the heart-shaped lace doilies on the table are adorable.
+Some people just aren't that jazzed about candy hearts with sayings on them or pink and red decorations.
+Yet, if you have a significant other, you have no choice but to paste on a smile, turn the sweet nothings up a notch, and act like you think the heart-shaped lace doilies on the table are adorable.
 It would be so much easier to just be honest.
-5 Ways To Get Psyched For Valentine's Day

 The aforementioned gifts and activities that make for a wonderfully romantic Valentine's Day require planning — a lot of it.
-If you wait too long, the restaurant won't have any tables available and the flowers will cost 3 times as much.
+If you wait too long, the restaurant won't have any tables available and the flowers will cost three times as much.
 Making V-Day happen means strategizing ahead of time, while all the solo people out there are relaxing, care-free.

 Valentine's Day is a great day to meet someone.
-After a few Saint Valen-tinis, you might find yourself making out with the hottie who caught your eye across the bar.
+After a few martinis, you might find yourself making out with the hottie who caught your eye across the bar.
 While you get a night of butterflies and witty banter that come with meeting someone new, steady couples are going through the motions of getting it on.
-After all, all that effort they put into the night needs to pay off somehow.
-It's comfortable, but not steamy; it's fun, but it's not unexpected.
-Therefore, things are much more exciting on your end.
-Don't you almost feel bad for your off-the-market pals?
-Making Out With Strangers